Scott Case (American football): Atlanta Falcons

-Case was selected by the Atlanta Falcons in the second round (32nd overall) of the 1984 NFL Draft.
+Case was selected by the Atlanta Falcons in the second round (32nd overall) of the 1984 NFL draft.
 He was also selected by the Oklahoma Outlaws in the 1984 USFL Territorial Draft.
 He was a backup safety as a rookie.

 He became a starter at strong safety in his second year, quickly establishing himself as a hard hitter, while registering 95 tackles and 4 interceptions.
 In 1986, he was moved to right cornerback to help him play under control and avoid mistakes, finishing with 4 interceptions and 34 passes defensed.
 The next year, he struggled with shoulder, neck and ankle injuries, starting 10 games, registering one interception and 36 passes defensed (led the team).

 In 1988, he was selected to play in the Pro Bowl, after recording 65 tackles and leading the league with 10 interceptions, also a franchise record.
 The next year although he played in 14 games, he suffered stretched ligaments in his right foot and a sprained left knee that limited him to 8 starts, but still had 2 interceptions and 11 passes defensed (fourth on the team).

 In 1990, with the arrival of new head coach Jerry Glanville, he was moved to free safety, registering 170 tackles (third on the team), 3 interceptions, 7 passes defensed, 3 quarterback sacks, 5 quarterback pressures and 2 fumble recoveries.
 The next year, he posted 162 tackles (second on the team), 2 interceptions, 9 passes defensed and 2 fumble recoveries, while helping the team make the playoffs from the first time since 1982.

 In 1994, he played mostly as a backup on the nickel defense (3 starts).

-During his eleven years career with the Falcons, he only experienced one winning season (1991), that year the team won its first playoff game since 1978.
+During his eleven year career with the Falcons, he only experienced one winning season (1991), that year the team won its first playoff game since 1978.
 He finished second in career tackles, fourth in career interceptions (30), led defensive backs in career sacks (7.5) and with the third-most games played by a defender in franchise history.